Marcia Gay Harden

 Marcia Gay Harden (born August 14, 1959) is an American actress.
-Her accolades include an Academy Award, a Tony Award, and nominations for four Primetime Emmy Awards.

-Harden's breakthrough came in 1990 with the Coen brothers' film Miller's Crossing.
+Her breakthrough came in 1990 with the Coen brothers' film Miller's Crossing.
 She received nominations for the Academy Award for Best Supporting Actress for Pollock (2000) and Mystic River (2003), winning for her portrayal of artist Lee Krasner in the former.
 Her other notable film credits include The First Wives Club (1996), Flubber (1997), Space Cowboys (2000), Mona Lisa Smile (2003), and the Fifty Shades film series (2015–2018).

-Harden made her Broadway debut in 1993, starring in Tony Kushner's epic play Angels in America: Millennium Approaches/Angels in America: Perestroika for which she was nominated for a Tony Award for Best Featured Actress in a Play.
+Harden made her Broadway debut in 1993, starring in Tony Kushner's epic play Angels in America for which she was nominated for a Tony Award for Best Featured Actress in a Play.
 She returned to Broadway in 2009 in Yasmina Reza's comedic play God of Carnage, with her performance earning her the Tony Award for Best Actress in a Play.

 Harden's television credits include guest roles in the HBO series The Newsroom (2013–2014) and the ABC series How to Get Away with Murder (2015–2020), as well as main roles in the CBS series Code Black (2015–2018) and So Help Me Todd (2022–2024).
 She received Primetime Emmy Award nominations for her guest roles in the crime drama series Law & Order: Special Victims Unit (2005) and the Apple TV+ series The Morning Show, and supporting role in the television film The Courageous Heart of Irena Sendler (2009).

 Early life

 Harden was born in the La Jolla area of San Diego, California, the daughter of Texas natives Beverly Harden (née Bushfield), a housewife, and Thad Harold Harden (1932–2002), who was a Captain and fighter pilot who served 30 years in the United States Navy.
 She has three sisters and one brother.

 Harden's brother is named Thaddeus, as are her father and her former husband.
 Harden's family frequently moved because of her father's job, living in Japan, Germany, Greece, California, and Maryland.

 Harden graduated from Surrattsville High School in Clinton, Maryland in 1976.
-She received a Bachelor of Arts in theater from the University of Texas at Austin in 1980.
-Harden received a Master of Fine Arts from New York University's Tisch School of the Arts in 1988.
+She earned a Bachelor of Arts in theater from the University of Texas at Austin in 1980, and a Master of Fine Arts from New York University's Tisch School of the Arts in 1988.